“Lay down, pup; lay down,” ordered the man.

 Photos displayed courtesy of Natina Gidluck, Kiss More Bostons, Saskatchewan

 An affectionate dog, easy to care for, with a lively, intelligent nature, Bostons are wonderful family pets.
 They are good with children and other pets, and enjoy playing.
+The dog’s size makes him easily adaptable to almost any accommodation.

 They respond well to training, but can be determined and self-willed.
 Their owners should be prepared to spend time with them.
 Boston Terriers should be regularly exercised to keep in shape, and kept in a fenced-in yard.